 As an Indigenous community liaison officer, you will:

 - work to improve reintegration opportunities for Indigenous offenders in the community

 - identify needs and resources available to offenders on release

 - be the bridge between CSC institutions and the community: particularly for offenders on statutory release

 - support the relationship-building process with Indigenous communities and organizations

-Aboriginal community development officers (ACDOs) work with Indigenous offenders who want to return to their communities.
-ACDOs are part of an offender's case management team.
+Indigenous community development officers (ICDOs) work with Indigenous offenders who want to return to their communities.
+ICDOs are part of an offender's case management team.
 They work closely with Elders and other CSC staff.

-As an Aboriginal community development officer, you will:
+As an Indigenous community development officer, you will:

 - work with offenders and their communities to develop viable, culturally-sensitive release plans as per: